A modern approach to personas: the Persona Levels framework

 This is my updated thinking.

-Traditional personas (old way)
+Traditional personas (the old way)

-Persona Levels (new way)
+Persona Levels (the new way)

 “Ok, you just shat on the old way; you better have something good to replace it with,”—I do!
 It’s called the Persona Levels framework.